tomtt/bulldoze_renamer/README.md

 This tool aims to do all those replacements for you in the entire project in one go.

+## Dependencies

+libmagic is a dependency that should be available for your OS.
+E.g. using brew on OSX:

+    $ brew install libmagic

 ## Installation

 Install by installing the gem: